Trainings

 Click here to be notified about the next scheduled program.

-This training is for existing farmers, new farmers, and people interested in gaining specialized knowledge of organic production and certification for a company, agency, organization, and/or if you want to pursue a career in organic certification.
-The training includes in-person lectures, discussion groups and field trips focused on farm crop production including vegetable production.
-It is preceded by a 4 hr. online workshop on the history and meaning of "organic" as well as general organic requirements.
-This workshop is completed prior to the in-person session.
+This training is for current farmers, new farmers, farm advisors, and people interested in gaining specialized knowledge of organic regulations and certification requirements for a company, agency, organization, and/or to pursue a career in organic certification.
+The training includes in-person lectures, discussion groups and a field trip focused on organic vegetable production.
+The in-person course is preceded by 4 1-hour online classes on the history and meaning of "organic" as well as general organic requirements for crops, livestock, handling and labeling.
+The online classes must be completed prior to attending the 2-day in-person session.

 This training contains no sessions